 Snowdrop has a clumping growth habit.
 It naturalizes readily in Zones 3 to 8.
-Heights reach 3 to 7 inches.
+Heights reach three to seven inches.

 Enjoy the cheerful blooms in beds, borders, containers, and window boxes.
 Or, sow en masse for an uplifting drift as winter yields to spring.